GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 Change the Opacity of a 3D Object.
 The same value is set for multiple textures.

+**🔎Change 3D Object Raycast Detection**
+Determines whether the 3D Object can be detected by Raycast.
+Default is detectable (Yes).

 **↕️Change 3D Object Scale**
 Change the Scale of a 3D Object.
 Note that 3D Sprite and 3D Model were scaled when created.